ahnafwarith/simple-react-login-component/README.md

 # The repo name describes it all
-## dependencies: firebase, firebase hook, react toast etc
+## dependencies: firebase, react firebase hooks by CSFrequency, react toast etc